-Azithromycin 500mg by mouth (or nasogastric tube) or intravenously once daily for 10 days.
+• Azithromycin 500mg by mouth (or nasogastric tube) or intravenously once daily for 10 days.

 For randomisation part A, the randomisation program will allocate patients in a ratio of 2:1 between the no additional treatment arm and each of the other arms available.
 Hence if 5 arms are available, then the randomisation will be in the ratio 2:1:1:1.1 If one or more of the active drug treatments is not available at the hospital or is believed, by the attending clinician, to be contraindicated (or definitely indicated) for the specific patient, then this fact will be recorded via the web-based form prior to randomisation; random allocation will then be between the remaining arms (i.e. in a 2:1:1:1, 2:1:1 or 2:1 ratio).
+If no treatments are both available and suitable, then it may be possible to only be randomised in part B.